lf-edge/ekuiper/docs/en_US/guide/sources/builtin/http_push.md

 ## Source Configuration

-Each [stream](../../streams/overview.md) can have its own unique configuration, allowing it to specify specific URL endpoints and HTTP methods.
+Each [stream](../../streams/overview.md) can have its own unique configuration, allowing it to define URL endpoints and HTTP methods.
 This flexibility ensures that different streams can handle different types of data and respond to different endpoints as needed.

 The HTTP Push source configuration file is located at `etc/sources/httppush.yaml`.
-The configuration items in the `default` section provides a set of default settings, which you can override as needed.
+The configuration items in the `default` section provide a set of default settings, which you can override as needed.

 See below for a demo configuration with the global configuration and a customized `application_conf` section.